Evidence concluding our identity as nonphysical has been presented by a number of respected researchers over the past four decades.

 Those NDE subjects whose death was the result of a suicide attempt experienced no tunnel with light.
 The suicide NDEs in this study experienced a “murky darkness,” after feeling separated from their body, but they did not proceed any further (Ring 1985).

-Dr. Ring’s findings—though not in the exact same percentages—were substantiated by professor of medicine and cardiologist Michael Sabom, M.D. in a 1982 work called Recollections of Death: A Medical Investigation.
+Dr. Ring’s findings—though not in the exact same percentages—were substantiated by the professor of medicine and cardiologist Michael Sabom, M.D. in a 1982 work called Recollections of Death: A Medical Investigation.
 There have been other investigations confirming these experiences (Blackmore 1996).